syncfusion/blazor-docs/src/notifications/progress-bar/progress-annotation.md

 ## Label

-When the [`ShowProgressValue`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.ProgressBar.SfProgressBar.html#Syncfusion_Blazor_ProgressBar_SfProgressBar_ShowProgressValue) property is set to **true**, progress text is rendered in percentage format by default and can be customized to different type of label formats by using the [`Text`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.ProgressBar.TextRenderEventArgs.html#Syncfusion_Blazor_ProgressBar_TextRenderEventArgs_Text) argument in the [`TextRender`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.ProgressBar.ProgressBarEvents.html#Syncfusion_Blazor_ProgressBar_ProgressBarEvents_TextRender) event.
+When the [`ShowProgressValue`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.ProgressBar.SfProgressBar.html#Syncfusion_Blazor_ProgressBar_SfProgressBar_ShowProgressValue) property is set to **true**, the progress text is rendered in percentage format by default, and can be customized to different types of label formats by using the [`Text`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.ProgressBar.TextRenderEventArgs.html#Syncfusion_Blazor_ProgressBar_TextRenderEventArgs_Text) argument in the [`TextRender`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.ProgressBar.ProgressBarEvents.html#Syncfusion_Blazor_ProgressBar_ProgressBarEvents_TextRender) event.

 ```csharp
 @using Syncfusion.Blazor.ProgressBar